Margaret Atwood Turns 81: Celebrating Canada’s Queen of Letters With the Essential Atwood Reading List

 “If you’re put on a pedestal, you’re supposed to behave yourself like a pedestal type of person.
 Pedestals actually have a limited circumference.
 Not much room to move around.” ― Margaret Atwood in a 2013 interview with the Telegraph.

-Here is a list of some of her essential works, along with companion books by other authors who explore similar compelling themes.
+So with that in mind — and to celebrate Canada’s Queen of Letters turning 81 — we are revisiting a list of some of Atwood’s most essential works, along with companion books by other authors who explore similar compelling themes.

 The Edible Woman